 A primer will also increase the practicality and longevity of your finish as it ensures proper adhesion of the paint to the substrate/surface.
-Some primers are even specifically made to ensure adhesion of coatings on specified substrates, such as ROCKCOTE MgO Board Primer.
+Some primers are even specifically made to ensure adhesion of coatings on specified substrates, such as Rockcote PVC Panel Primer.

 The use of primers on large broad wall areas also reduces the possible inconsistencies in the finish that can be particularly noticeable on large surface areas in certain lighting conditions.